 PageSpeed Insights (PSI) Moves to Lossy Compression

-First of all, you need to be aware of one very important thing with PageSpeed Insights (PSI): it uses lossy compression (as of December 2016).
+First of all, you need to be aware of one very important thing with PageSpeed Insights (PSI): it uses lossy compression instead of lossless.
 That means PSI has reduced the quality of your images in order to achieve the results they are recommending.
-Instead of lossy compression, PSI now uses the freely available ImageMagick utility at quality 85 to compress images.
+Instead of lossless compression, PSI now uses the freely available ImageMagick utility at quality 85 to compress images.
 I've written a very long, and detailed explanation of what that change means for you.
 In short, it means that if you want to meet or exceed the PSI recommendations, you should use the Max Lossy setting in EWWW IO, and ignore any compression recommendations PSI makes when/if you retest your page.
-You should certainly expect to see fewer images listed, and for those few that remain, the compression PSI recommends should be far less than it was pre-compression.
-But since PSI uses lossy compression, and the JPG quality metric is not standardized, their results on retesting will not be 100% accurate.
+You should certainly expect to see fewer images listed, because EWWW IO out-performs PSI by 10% on average.
+However, since PSI uses lossy compression, and the compression methods of EWWW IO and PSI are vastly different, the PSI results on re-testing will not be 100% accurate.

 For example, a page we tested recently showed that a particular image should be 113kb, so we ran EWWW IO on the highest settings, and got it down to 105kb, with less quality loss.
 When we ran PSI to confirm the changes, it said we should compress it another 5kb.
 We had already exceeded their recommendation by 8kb, and now they wanted more...
 Does it make sense to compress it one more time?
 That's a big, huge "NO".